dwulff/text2sdg/README.md

 # Installation

 The current stable version is available on CRAN and can be installed via `install.packages("text2sdg")`.

 The latest development version on GitHub can be installed via `devtools::install_github("dwulff/text2sdg")`.
 Note that this requires prior installation of the `devtools` package.

 ## Citation

-If you use the `text2sdg` package in published analyses, we kindly ask that you cite it as follows:
+If you publish analyzes carried out using the `text2sdg` package, we kindly ask that you cite the package as follows:

 Wulff, Dirk U. & Meier, D. (2021). text2sdg: Detecting UN Sustainable Development Goals in Text (0.1.0).
 Zenodo. https://doi.org/10.5281/zenodo.1478772